 Using a pencil and a tape measure, the 2" x 4" and 2" x 6" boards were measured and marked at specific locations to prepare for the cutting phase.
 First off, to make the vertical boards with the 2" x 4" board, a notch was marked on the board with the pencil at 73.7 cm from one end.
 A second mark 73.7 cm from the first notch was made to make two boards of the same length.
 To make the diagonal supports with the remaining portion of the 2" x 4" board, two 40.6 cm marks were made with a pencil.
 These markings on the 2" x 4" can be seen in Figure 15.
-For both of the 73.7 cm boards, a 2.5 cm diameter circle was traced out in the center of the board width-wise and 10.2 cm from the edge of the board using a pencil (Figure 16).
+For both of the 73.7 cm from the edge of the board using a pencil (Figure 16).
 On the two diagonal support boards, markings were made with a pencil at 4.4 cm along the width of the board and 4.4 cm along the length (Figure 17).
 A pencil was then used to connect these two points, forming a diagonal line along one corner of the board.
 The same markings and line were traced on both the left and right sides of each diagonal board.